Multiplying Disciple-Makers

 Because of the strategy and checkpoints in Journey, you will be able to focus on those who want to move forward for the Lord, those who want to grow spiritually, who want to do God’s will.

-Did the Lord’s strategy of requiring only faithful disciples work?
 Well, the Roman Empire hunted, tortured, and killed Christians, but it was replaced by the steady multiplication of disciples.

-And all of history is divided by the birth of Christ—before His coming, B.C., and after His coming, A.D.Some have called Him the man who split time.
-Even your own birthdate is determined by the birth of Our Lord."All the armies that ever marched, all the navies that ever were built, all the parliaments that ever sat, and all the kings that ever reigned, put together, have not affected the life of man upon this earth as powerfully as has that one solitary life.”
+”All the armies that ever marched, all the navies that ever were built, all the parliaments that ever sat, and all the kings that ever reigned, put together, have not affected the life of man upon this earth as powerfully as has that one solitary life.”

 In the same way math demands precision, discipleship requires obedience; alter this policy, and multiplication fails.

-Now let's look at the next point.
+Let’s look at the next interconnecting requirement.